hiroa-inami/text-wallpaper-generator-4k/README.md

   * The number is configurable in the settings.toml

 # Supported resolution examples
 Any size can be generated, even for smartphones.
+configure your resolution in settings.toml
 | Resolution | Aspect Ratio | Name |
 | :----- | :----- | :----- |
 | 800x600 | 4:3 | SVGA |